aleshaleksey/fansys23/08-spell-list.md

 - Other entities can find the shelter via a ["Knowledge: Arcana"](05-skills.md#knowledge) roll to identify an effect (at least 20), and a subsequent "navigate" roll equal to the caster's spell threshold.
 - Uninvited entities can only enter the Fey's realm upon succeeding a WIS save vs the caster's Threshold.
 However, even if the uninvited guest succeeds, it may face the displeasure of the master of the realm.

-**Special (global)**: The fey will ask the caster to make a [promise](#promise) (as per the spell) in exchange for the shelter.
+**Special (global)**: The fey will ask the caster to make a [promise](#promise) (as per the spell) in exchange for shelter.
 The promise may be trivial, ridiculous, or deadly serious, depending on the fey that the caster deals with.

-**Upcast**: For every extra MP dice above 3 added to the spell, the shelter will accept an additional guest.
+**Upcast**: For every extra MP die above 3 added to the spell, the shelter will accept an additional guest.

-**Global**: The spell lasts for four hours.
+**Global**: The spell lasts for eight hours.
 The fey will ask a "promise" to be made in exchange (see above).

 ___
 ### Fire Ward